 The great thing about these programs is that they work well together.
 Lightroom houses your images and applies local adjustments.

 You can then send an image to Photoshop from within the software itself.
-Here, you can do all the things that Lightroom can’t do powerfully.
+Here, you can do all the things that Lightroom can’t do.

 If I was to print my images, I would run them through Photoshop one by one.

-This becomes time-consuming, as unlike Lightroom, you cannot continue to work on images when saving or exporting.
+This becomes time-consuming.
+Unlike Lightroom, you cannot continue to work on images when saving or exporting.